lukemorton/pieces/README.md

 site.
 This can be useful for simple sites, including blogs, as well as building styleguides for your rails applications.

-## Define your HTML and CSS in the same folder
+## Define your HTML and CSS together

 With pieces, you define the view of your application with components.
 Even your layout is just another component.